intel/llvm/sycl/doc/developer/DockerBKMs.md

 ## Changing Docker user

-By default all processes within our containers are run as `sycl_ci` user.
+By default all processes within our containers are run as the `sycl_ci` user.
 Note: it **does not** have password-less `root` access.

-If you want to change the user, you can do that by specifying `-u <username or uid>` option when running the container.
+If you want to change the user, you can do that by specifying the `-u <username or uid>` option when running the container.

-All containers come with `/user-setup.sh` script which can used to create `sycl` user which has all the same groups as `sycl_ci` user, but also has passwrod-less access to `root`.
+All containers come with the `/user-setup.sh` script which can used to create the `sycl` user which has all the same groups as the `sycl_ci` user, but also has password-less access to `root`.
 Use the script as follows:

 ```bash
 # Note: the script requires root permissions to create a new user